callumdmay/pi-notification-app/README.md

 Interactive notification center designed to run on the 8 inch Raspberry Pi Touchscreen Display.
 Written in JavaScript using [AngularJS](https://angularjs.org/), [Electron](http://electron.atom.io/) and [Node.js](https://nodejs.org/en/).

-Currently displays date and time, weather (and weather forecast), the Spanish La Liga table (including displaying a team's next fixture).
+Currently implemented modules are date and time, weather (and weather forecast), the Spanish La Liga table (with next match date display), and the next bus time of a chosen transit route.

 Future features include integration with Apple's reminder/calender API and support for multiple European soccer leagues.